JetBrains/intellij-sdk-docs/topics/tutorials/writing_tests_for_plugins/formatter_test.md

 * Again, this method configures the test fixture by using the test file.
 * The code style Simple Language settings for spaces and blank lines are set.
 * The file is then formatted according to the settings.
-* The formatted file is compared to the expected results in the benchmark file `DefaultTestData.simple`.
+* The formatted file is compared to the expected results in the benchmark file <path>DefaultTestData.simple</path>.

 ```java
 ```